Azure-Samples/ms-identity-docs-code-javascript/js-spa/README.md

 * follow the steps below for manually register your apps
 * or use PowerShell scripts that:
-  * **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  * **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
   * modify the projects' configuration files.

   <details>